Comic-Con-Museum/fan-forge-backend/README.md

         database.
     *    `spring.datasource.password`: The password for that username.

+    You might not need to supply the URL and the username/password.
+Some JDBC URLs already have that information provided.
+If you're not sure, try leaving it off -- if everything works as expected, it's unnecessary.

     If you want to use a custom driver, you'll need to specify `spring.datasource.driver-class-name` as well.
 This **is not** necessary in most cases, though.
 If you get an error about being unable to detect